dhyeeey/screencapture-qt-gstreamer/README.md

   <h2>Contributing</h2>
   <p>
     Contributions are encouraged!
 Fork the repository, create feature branches, and submit pull requests for review.
-Contributions for Mac and Linux platforms would be highly appreciated as I currently own a Windows machine and don't have access to Mac and Linux.
+Contributions for Mac and Linux platforms would be highly appreciated as I currently own a Windows machine and I don't have access to Mac and Linux.
   </p>

   <h2>Acknowledgments</h2>